TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 22/Revelation 22.8.md

 ---

-And I John am he that heard and saw these things.
-And when I heard and saw, I fell down to worship before the feet of the angel that showed me these things.
+Now I, John, am the one who heard and saw these things.
+When I heard and saw, I fell down to worship before the feet of the angel who had shown me these things.